Kansas State vs. Kansas NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Kansas State has combined with its opponents to score more than 56.5 points just once this year.
+- Kansas State and its opponents have combined for 56.5 points or more only once this season.

+- Saturday's over/under is 13.2 points higher than the combined 43.3 PPG average of the two teams.

+- This contest's over/under is 10.3 points lower than the 66.8 these two squads combine to give up per game in 2021.

 Kansas State Stats and Trends

-- Kansas State's games this year have gone over the point total in 50% of its opportunities (four times in eight games with a set point total).
+- Kansas State's games this year have hit the over four times in eight opportunities (50%).

 - Find the latest spread and moneyline odds for Kansas State at SISportsbook.